hz-zhu/MT-UNet/README.md

 - Folder _Data_ contain files used for data pre-processing (before training).
 - Folder _Module_ contain files used for network training and evaluation.

-Python 3.7 with the following packages are used:
+The following packages are used with Python 3.7:
 - PyTorch 1.8.0
 - torchvision 0.9.0
 - tensorboard 2.3.0